Gifted with Dyslexia: Kelly Shy-Maranca Shares a Parent’s Perspective on The Winston School San Antonio

 Unfortunately, with the start of each year came new teachers and a new set of expectations.
 The grace that we experienced with his third grade teacher allowing Jake to fidget quietly at his desk during lessons was replaced in fourth grade with a very stern expectation of attention to rules, procedures, and lectures.
 About midway through fourth grade, we noticed Jake becoming more and more subdued, losing interest in play dates and group sports activities.
 Then we learned that he spent his recess and lunch times alone—every parent’s nightmare for their child.
 Jake was completely ostracized, the laughingstock of peers and a source of frustration for his teachers.
 Though his grades were passing with B’s and C’s, he wasn’t in an environment that allowed him to demonstrate all that he knew in his unique way.
 Being pulled from his classroom for his dyslexia accommodations each week seemed to further solidify to his classmates that he was indeed “different.”

-Mission of the Winston School of San Antonio
+Mission of The Winston School San Antonio

 I still remember walking down the hall of the school and noticing a young girl laying on the floor in the hallway writing; she was taking her math test where she was most comfortable.
 My husband and I were immediately impressed with the ability of the teachers to monitor and accommodate all the preferences of each child while still maintaining an orderly class environment.
 It wasn’t a free-for-all, but rather and very organized and systematic approach to learning outside of the box.
 They master this by holding classroom sizes to a manageable number (around 10 students per class) and by the entire faculty taking an active role in the children’s learning.
 This is evident by the weekly meetings held by the school every Wednesday where they discuss and strategize how to ensure that the children are learning and developing appropriately.